Last Update: 2/18/2019

 - Is the content duplicated or plagiarized on other sites?

-- Does the site have a lot of spammy links pointing to it?
+- Does the site have a lot of spammy inbound links?

 - Is horizontal scrolling necessary to see the content?